 OK, we’ve covered a lot of ground so far in this article.
-We’ve seen the current demand for drone pilots and we went over 7 industries where I believe demand for this type of work will only keep on increasing.
+We’ve seen the current demand for drone pilots and went over 7 industries where I believe demand for this type of work will only keep increasing.

 So how do you actually become a drone pilot?